 Knockmany Forest - tree disease

-The forest remains open to the public at present.
 To prevent the spread of the tree disease, visitors must observe all health and safety signs and forest signage with biosecurity advice.

 For further information on preventing the spread of tree disease, see the following nidirect page: